15 Stress Busting Tips To Melt Away Your Stress

 - What could or might happen

-Fear is closely related to stress and many of our fears are a result of bad or traumatic experiences that has previously happened to us, the past can cause you to worry and plan negatively for the future.
+Fear is closely related to stress and many of our fears are a result of bad or traumatic experiences that has previously happened to us, the past can cause you to worry and plan negatively

 If you have a problem, forget about the problem and search and focus only on a solution.
-If a problem arises, take some slow deep breaths and relax your body, then when you are feeling calm think about how you can resolve your problem.
+If a problem arises, take some slow, deep breaths and relax your body, then when you are feeling calm, think about how you can resolve your problem.

-Think about ways you can solve your problem, if you find you cannot come up with an immediate solution then ask your mind to come up with an answer then hand the problem over to your mind whilst you let it go.
+Think about ways you can solve your problem, if you find you cannot come up with an immediate solution then ask your mind to come up with an answer, then hand the problem over to your mind whilst you let it go.

 Learn to deal with or accept and give in to what is, forget about the past and stop trying to predict the future, it's OK to create a positive and optimistic future but turn into a glass half full type of person.